Mohitul-Haque/Elf_Cookie_Oven_Project/notes.md

   - You can use the Arduino `setup()` function to run some tests and print the results.
   - We typically use gtest with Visual Studio or gcc/make for our unit testing but this can take a while to setup.
 Don't feel like you need to.
-- Write your application code in C only (.c/.h)
   - Unit testing code can be c++
 - Improve api.h/cpp.
 If you do, please leave comments explaining your improvements (what was wrong before, why it is better now).